SUBSTANCE USE AND CO-OCCURRING DISORDER

 Hathaway Rehabilitation Center stands up as an honest practitioner.
 We are a model of ethical practice in our networking, professional conduct, and provision of services.
 The patient’s individual needs are the focal point of our services.
 And, we ensure financial practices that are dependable, prudent, and upstanding.

 It is Hathaway’s practice to never take advantage of substance use disorder patients nor use incentives to induce referrals.
 Hathaway staff was elated with the passing of SB1228 which now makes that practice illegal.

-Hathaway Recovery Center, in keeping with our fundamentals of integrity, does not practice taking advantage of the insurance carriers whom pay for the patients’ services.
-We are an organization that is founded upon deeply held principles, beginning with honesty, and we are inflexible regarding our organization’s financial responsibility and obligation.
-With pride and self-confidence, Hathaway staff can assure any insurance company, referral source, funding source and network colleague that we reliably uphold respectable and responsible business practices.
+Hathaway Recovery Center, in keeping with our fundamentals of integrity, does not practice taking advantage of the insurance carriers who pay for the patients’ services.
+We are an organization that is founded upon deeply held principles, beginning with honesty.
+We are inflexible regarding our organization’s financial responsibility and obligation.
+With pride and self-confidence, Hathaway staff can assure any insurance company, referral source, funding source, and network colleague that we reliably uphold respectable and responsible business practices.

 HATHAWAY IS THE MODEL OF ETHICAL PRACTICES

 Things Hathaway Recovery Center will not do: